OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/documentation/author-tips.md

 ### Aside images

-Sometimes it is handy to have all images in the same width displayed at the right side.
+Sometimes it is handy to have all images in the same width displayed at the right or lesft side.
 For this purpose we have the aside classes.

 Aside classes behave respsonsive, meaning the images get smaller if there is not enough space on the screen

 !!! info
-	Note that aside images must be placed **before** the content.
+	Note that aside images must be placed **before** the content regardless whether they are left or right positioned.

 | CSS class | Description | Example |